Thanks to NIH funding support

 Membrane proteins present one of the principal challenges for structural biology today.
 Conventional methods of structure elucidation, i.e. X-ray crystallography and solution-state NMR, usually fail when applied to membrane proteins.
 Solid-state NMR spectroscopy is rapidly evolving as the method of choice for structure determinations of membrane proteins.
 The Ramamoorthy lab has played a central role in the development of solid-state NMR and is currently applying solid-state NMR to the structure elucidation of membrane proteins.

-"Mother Nature's Blowtorch"
+Cytochrome P450 - "Mother Nature's Blowtorch"

-Catabolism of numerous endo- and exogenous substances, including many drugs and toxins, is catalyzed by the cytochrome P450 family of enzymes.
+Catabolism of numerous endogenous and exogenous substances, including many drugs and toxins, is catalyzed by the cytochrome P450 family of enzymes.
 The scheme below shows the oxidation of cholesterol into a more soluble derivative; this is the first step in the degradation of cholesterol to bile acids.

 Also shown in the scheme are the electron carrier proteins cytochrome b5 and Cytochrome P450 reductase which supply the two electrons needed by cytochrome P450 to perform its function.